 The community will use a Seacology grant to support two initiatives to diversity villagers’ livelihoods: aquaponic agriculture to grow vegetables and fish, and ecotourism.

 The village is well positioned to develop small-scale tourism, because it is only about a two-hour drive inland from the coastal city of Kota Kinabalu.
 In addition to the stunning rainforest, the area has a rich cultural history.
 Community members will rejuvenate a small jungle trail that passes key cultural heritage sites, including artifacts from the area’s history of headhunting.
 An abandoned hut is being turned into a place where visitors can stay overnight.
-The new multipurpose hall aids both ventures by providing a place to welcome tourists, hold community meetings, and store supplies.
+The new multipurpose hall provides a place to welcome tourists, hold community meetings, and store supplies.